-The Green Key attraction criteria are applicable for museums, visitor and interpretation centres and theme parks.
-In order to be eligible for Green Key, the applicant establishment must be officially registered as an attraction (museum, visitor and interpretation centre or theme park) with this function being officially registered as its main activity.
+The Green Key hotel and hostel criteria are applicable for hotels and hostels having more than 15 bedrooms.
+In order to be eligible for Green Key, the applicant establishment must be officially registered as a hotel/hostel with this function being officially registered as its main activity.